pradeepviswa/notes/10 AZ-305 Designing MS AZ Infra Solutions/09-iam-demo.md

 ### compute permission
 -  create another cusome role under `compute`
--  start, stop, create permision only
+-  start, restart permision only
--  and check delete VM
+-  and check stop or delete VM, it should give error